ManashJKonwar/ML-Retail-Sales/README.md

 3. **Feature Engineering (Approach 1):**

     9 feature engineering steps are compiled together to generate the train ready dataset and if they are used or not:
     a.
-Adding previous item sold for each shop as feature starting from month 1 to month 12. - Groupby (date_block_num) - TRUE
+Adding previous item sold for each shop as feature starting from month 1 to month 12. - Groupby (date_block_num) - ✅
     b.
-Adding previous sales for each item as feature starting from month 1 to month 12. - Groupby (date_block_num & item_id) - TRUE
+Adding previous sales for each item as feature starting from month 1 to month 12. - Groupby (date_block_num & item_id) - ✅
     c.
-Adding previous shop for each item price as feature starting from month 1 to month 12. - Groupby (shop_id & item_id & date_block_num) - TRUE
+Adding previous shop for each item price as feature starting from month 1 to month 12. - Groupby (shop_id & item_id & date_block_num) - ✅
     d.
-Adding previous item price as feature starting from month 1 to month 12. - Groupby (item_id & date_block_num) - TRUE
+Adding previous item price as feature starting from month 1 to month 12. - Groupby (item_id & date_block_num) - ✅
     e.
-Mean encodings for shop per item pairs / Mean item counts are extracted for shop item pairs wrt week 32 and 33. - Groupby (shop_id & item_id) - TRUE
+Mean encodings for shop per item pairs / Mean item counts are extracted for shop item pairs wrt week 32 and 33. - Groupby (shop_id & item_id) - ✅
     f.
-Mean encodings for item pairs / Mean item counts are extracted wrt week 32 and 33. - Groupby (item_id) - TRUE
+Mean encodings for item pairs / Mean item counts are extracted wrt week 32 and 33. - Groupby (item_id) - ✅
     g.
-Month number from last sale of each shop item pair. - FALSE
+Month number from last sale of each shop item pair. - 🔶
     h.
-Month number from last sale of each item. - FALSE
+Month number from last sale of each item. - 🔶
     i.
-Utilize top 25 features based on item name. - TRUE
+Utilize top 25 features based on item name. - ✅

 4. **Pre-Processing (Approach 2):**